Test Code HYPBG Hypobetalipoproteinemia Gene Panel, Varies

 Reclassification of Variants:

 Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
-The laboratory encourages healthcare providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
+The laboratory encourages healthcare professionals to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.

 Variant Evaluation: